I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi-checkexisitingresourceallocationinfo-0022.md

 ## -remarks
 <p>This callback function is part of a two step process of resource creation.
 After the <a href="..\d3d12umddi\nc-d3d12umddi-pfnd3d12ddi-checkresourceallocationinfo-0022.md">pfnCheckResourceAllocationInfo</a> callback function, the resource is created.
 During resource creation, the layout is never _UNDEFINED, since the driver will have returned a resolved texture layout. </p>

-<p>This callback function is part of a two step process of resource creation.
-After the <a href="..\d3d12umddi\nc-d3d12umddi-pfnd3d12ddi-checkresourceallocationinfo-0022.md">pfnCheckResourceAllocationInfo</a> callback function, the resource is created.
-During resource creation, the layout is never _UNDEFINED, since the driver will have returned a resolved texture layout. </p>

 ## -requirements
 <table>
 <tr>